 (h) Compliance with Laws.
 Each of the Sponsor, Asset LLC and the Transferor is in compliance with all Law (including applicable Environmental Law) applicable to it or its property, except to the extent that the failure to so comply could not reasonably be expected to have a material adverse effect on (i) Asset LLC or the Asset LLC Interest or (ii) on the consolidated financial condition, business, or operations of the Sponsor and its Subsidiaries, taken as a whole.

 (i) ERISA.
-The execution and delivery of this and Auction Agreement by the Sponsor is exempt from, or does not involve any transaction that is subject to, the prohibitions of Section 406 of ERISA and does not involve any transaction in connection with which a penalty could be imposed under Section 502(i) of ERISA or a tax could be imposed pursuant to Section 4975 of the Code.
+The execution and delivery of this Sale Transfer and Auction Agreement by the Sponsor is exempt from, or does not involve any transaction that is subject to, the prohibitions of Section 406 of ERISA and does not involve any transaction in connection with which a penalty could be imposed under Section 502(i) of ERISA or a tax could be imposed pursuant to Section 4975 of the Code.

 (j) No Material Adverse Change.
 Since [insert date of most recently available 10Q] there has been no material adverse change in the business, consolidated financial position or results of operations of the Sponsor and its Subsidiaries, taken as a whole.